dataiku/dss-visual-edit/docs/switch-plugins.md

         print(f"Renamed {dataset_name} to {new_name}")

 # %%
-# Stop visual webapps, change their types, and restart them: this re-creates the recipes we deleted but with the types from the new plugin
+# Stop Visual Webapps, change their types, and restart them: this re-creates the recipes we deleted but with the types from the new plugin
 for webapp in project.list_webapps(as_type="objects"):
     webapp_settings = webapp.get_settings()
     if (